googleanalytics/autotrack/README.md

 ### `mediaQueryTracker`

-The `mediaQueryTracker` plugin allows you to track what media query is currently active as well as how often the matching media query changes.
+The `mediaQueryTracker` plugin allows you to track what media query is active as well as how often the matching media query changes.

 You can tell the `mediaQueryTracker` plugin what media query data to look for via the [`mediaQueryDefinitions`](#mediaquerydefinitions) configuration option.

-Note, Google Analytics does not have built in fields for media query data, but you can set up one or more [custom dimensions](https://support.google.com/analytics/answer/2709828) to capture this data.
-You must set up your custom dimensions in Google Analytics before you can use this plugin, as each of the `mediaQueryDefinitions` objects requires a `dimensionIndex` value, which is specific to your individual setup.

-To create a custom dimension, refer to the support article: [Create and edit custom dimensions and metrics](https://support.google.com/analytics/answer/2709829).
-You can choose any name you want (it can be changed later), and you should select a scope of "hit".
+**Important: unlike the other autotrack plugins, to use the `mediaQueryTracker` plugin you have to first make a few changes to your property settings in Google Analytics.
+Here's what needs to be done:**

+1. Log in to Google Analytics, choose the [account and property](https://support.google.com/analytics/answer/1009618) you're sending data too, and [create a custom dimension](https://support.google.com/analytics/answer/2709829) for each set of media queries you want to track (e.g. Breakpoints, Resolution/DPI, Device Orientation)
+2. Give each dimension a name (e.g. Breakpoints), select a scope of [hit](https://support.google.com/analytics/answer/2709828#example-hit), and make sure the "active" checkbox is checked.
+3. In the [`mediaQueryDefinitions`](#mediaquerydefinitions) config object, set the `name` and `dimensionIndex` values to be the same as the name and index shown in Google Analytics.

 #### Options